c1c3ru/ubuntu-autoinstall/README.md

-Ubuntu autoinstall config file sample by Diolinux
 This is a sample file, it can be used as a reference for your own installations.
-The password is: 123
+The password is: 000

 Use the URL of the file in the Ubuntu Installer (Subiquity)